Barbarism Begins at Home: Live history

 "Barbarism Begins at Home" was first performed live in December 1983 at a concert at Trinity College Dublin, nearly a year before they recorded it for Meat Is Murder.
 This first version was about seventeen minutes long; drummer Mike Joyce recalled:

-The song became a live favorite for the band, being appearing as a set-opener and alternatively as an encore and often extending to long vamps.
-It was performed live on the British music program The Tube in March 1984.
+The song became a live favourite for the band, being appearing as a set-opener and alternatively as an encore and often extending to long vamps.
+It was performed live on the British music television programme The Tube in March 1984.
 At a concert at the Royal Albert Hall in April 1985, the band performed the song with Dead or Alive's Pete Burns, who duetted with Morrissey on lead vocals.
-During one of these jams, Morrissey ad-libbed the lyrics "the queen is dead," which would later appear in the band's 1986 song "The Queen Is Dead" and as the title of the album of the same name.
+During one of these jams, Morrissey ad-libbed the lyrics "the queen is dead," which would later appear in the band's 1986 song "The Queen Is Dead" and as the title of the studio album of the same name.